England 2022 Six Nations squad: Who's well-placed? Who might miss out? Who are the players to look out for?

 Sam Simmonds, Back-row

-Another rumour in terms of a player involved under Jones before who now could miss out would be Exeter Chiefs' British and Irish Lions back-row Sam Simmonds.
+Another rumour in terms of a player recently involved under Jones who could now miss out surrounds Exeter Chiefs' British and Irish Lions back-row Sam Simmonds.

 Simmonds, who despite Exeter's success of making six Premiership finals in a row between 2016 and 2021, winning two of them, and becoming European champions in 2020, was consistently ignored by Jones each Test window.